Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 </p>

 * **:green_circle: Action**: To make sure your data is properly mounted, navigate to the `data` folder.
 If you see the dataset's folders there, we are good to go.

+> :information_source: If the `data` folder is empty, go back to your commaind line interface and use `Ctrl+C` to shutdown the image.
+Then, try the Docker command again, this time **without the quotation marks**.

 * **:green_circle: Action**: Navigate to the `datasetinsights/notebooks` folder and open `Perception_Statistics.ipynb`.
 * **:green_circle: Action**: Once in the notebook, remove the `/<GUID>` part of the `data_root = /data/<GUID>` path.
 Since the dataset root is already mapped to `/data`, you can use this path directly.